rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 One thing to watch out for is you will be using two garbage collectors working on the same heap, but they don't know each other's boundaries.
 Python may free a local reference to a Java object because it cant see that the object is used.
 Obviously this will cause the app to crash in an ugly way.
 So use class variables, as in the example above, to indicate persistence to the Python garbage collector.

+Python for Android builds an apk with a minimum device api.
+Importing Java modules can invalidate this minimum.
+Check the [Added in API level field](https://developer.android.com/reference/android/provider/MediaStore.Downloads) in the class or method reference documentation.

 Note: some documentation examples are obsolete.
 If you see '.renpy.' as a sub field in an autoclass argument replace it with '.kivy.'.

 ## Kivy Garden